Sections of this chapter

 Effectors (R) are systems for generating Information (F) perceivable to the Sensors (S) by making physical changes in the environment.

 Imagination (G) is a system that generates Information (F) independently of the Sensors (S) under direction of the Will (W) in such a way that logical inconsistencies are minimized.

 Each of the components, of course, can be broken down into many subcomponents involving many complex relationships.
 For example: Information (F) is physical, biological, and psychosocial as well as true, false, or indeterminate.
 Sensors (S) are optical, auditory, olfactory, kinesthetic, thermal, etc. Connectors (N) are afferent, efferent, selective, discrete, analog, etc. Memory (M) is abstract, concrete, spatial, verbal, temporary, intermediate, permanent, etc. Will (W) is vectorial, directional, strong, weak, constructive, destructive, outward, inner, etc. Logic (L) is deterministic, probabilistic, wholistic, atomistic, selective, linear, nonlinear, etc. Effectors (R) are mechanical, chemical, electromagnetic, etc. Imagination (G) is open, closed, esthetic, mechanical, creative, destructive, spatial, abstract, etc. A diagram showing all the possible fine components of intelligence would be too complex to have additional pedagogic value at this time.
-For now, we merely note that our figure (p.
-15) and the preceding descriptions represent a simplified but still useful model of intelligence that can throw light on the basic process of evolution.
+For now, we merely note that our figure (Components of Intelligence) and the preceding descriptions represent a simplified but still useful model of intelligence that can throw light on the basic process of evolution.

 The Common Denominator of Evolution